BarbossHack/RiseupVPN-OpenVPN/README.md

 # RiseupVPN - OpenVPN

-Bash script to generate OpenVPN config file for [RiseupVPN](https://riseup.net/en/vpn)
+Simple Bash script that generates an OpenVPN configuration file for use with [RiseupVPN](https://riseup.net/en/vpn)

 ## Usage